 Would the course be for new hires or experienced professionals?

 This course would be for new hires and experienced professionals.
-The MP concept is new to many; thus, training is prudent for anyone interested in a risk-based approach to air quality management.
+The MP concept is new to many; thus, training is prudent for anyone interested in a multi-pollutant risk-based approach to air quality management.

 What job types/descriptions would be the focus of the course?

-General applicable for technical and policy staff
+Generally applicable for technical and policy staff.

 COURSE CONTENT